developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The *Zebra Volume Control* provides a configurable UI that allows Device Users to adjust the volume of one or more *Audio Streams* on a Zebra Android device.
 The UI behavior of the *Zebra Volume Control* is configured by defining one or more *Audio UI Profiles* and controlling which is active.
 Each *Audio UI Profile* defines which *Audio Streams* can be configured, and adjusts the experience of the Device User when adjusting the volumes of those *Audio Streams*.
 The *Zebra Volume Control* also has a *Factory Preset Audio UI Profile* that can be used to return the behavior of the *Zebra Volume Control* to its out-of-box state.

-- When the Action value ***Add Profile***- a new *Audio UI Profile* is added to the list of *Audio UI Profiles*.
+-***Add Profile***- a new *Audio UI Profile* is added to the list of *Audio UI Profiles*.
 The additional Managed Configurations **Volume UI Configuration - Action Add Profile Name** and **Volume UI Configuration - Action Add Profile Streams** MUST also be specified to define the *Audio UI Profile* being added.

-- When the Action value ***Remove Profile***- an existing *Audio UI Profile* is removed from the list of *Audio UI Profiles*.
+-***Remove Profile***- an existing *Audio UI Profile* is removed from the list of *Audio UI Profiles*.
 The additional Managed Configuration **Volume UI Configuration - Action Remove Profile Name** MUST also be specified to provide the name that identifies the *Audio UI Profile* to be removed.

-- When the Action value ***Set Current Profile***- an existing *Audio UI Profile* is set to be the active *Audio UI Profile*.
+-***Set Current Profile***- an existing *Audio UI Profile* is set to be the active *Audio UI Profile*.
 The additional Managed Configuration **Volume UI Configuration - Action Set Current Profile Name** MUST also be specified to provide the name that identifies the *Audio UI Profile* to be made the new active *Audio UI Profile*.

-- When the Action value ***Apply Current Profile***- the currently active *Audio UI Profile* is applied to the current device *Volume Settings*.
+-***Apply Current Profile***- the currently active *Audio UI Profile* is applied to the current device *Volume Settings*.
 If the current device *Volume Settings* are outside the range of *Volume Settings* defined for the currently active *Audio UI Profile*, the current device *Volume Settings* is adjusted as needed to bring them within the range of *Volume Settings* defined for the currently active *Audio UI Profile*.

-- When the Action value ***Set Factory Preset***- the *Factory Preset Audio UI Profile* is made the active *Audio UI Profile*, causing the behavior of the *Zebra Volume Control* to return to its default out-of-box state.
+-***Set Factory Preset***- the *Factory Preset Audio UI Profile* is made the active *Audio UI Profile*, causing the behavior of the *Zebra Volume Control* to return to its default out-of-box state.

 ### Action Add Profile Name
 Used to provide the name of a new *Audio UI Profile* to be added and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action**.